odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

-          A few kilometres from Zura is the village of Nirona where the delicate art form known as Rogan Art originated.
+          A few kilometres from Zura is the village of Nirona where the delicate art form known as rogan originated.
 The technique, which was traditionally used to adorn bridal wear, involves dipping a metal needle in vibrant oil-based paints to create designs on fabric.